Lumina-DEX/lumina-v1-core/Lumina.md

 Smartcontracts are hosted directly on the Mina blockchain and do not require an intermediary to be executed.

-It is based on a model of transaction fees attributed to the various players enabling this dex to function:
+It is based on a model of transaction fees allocated to the various players who make it possible for this dex to function :
 - 0.25% for liquidity providers
 - between 0-0.15% for frontend operators, allowing free competition between them
 - 0.05% for Lumina as creator and maintainer of the protocol

-It is completely permissionless, these access methods are public and require no special rights to add/withdraw liquidities, swap or create a pool.
+It is permissionless, these access methods are public and require no special rights to add/withdraw liquidities, swap or create a pool.

 ## One transaction